MicrosoftDocs/biztalk-docs/biztalk/core/navigating-new-query-using-nvda-screen-reader.md

   - **Save As…**: Saves your query expression to a `.btq` file stored locally on the BizTalk Server.
   - **Open Query…**: Opens the `.btq` query you saved, and shows the results in the console.

-- Filter data so it only shows messaging instances, orchestrations instances, suspended instances, and more.
+- Filter data so that it only shows messaging instances, orchestrations instances, suspended instances, and more.
 You can add more filters by adding new rows to the query expression.
 As you add more rows to your filter, more data options are available.

   The output is shown as a table.

-- In the top right hand corner, use the menu buttons to create a new query, switch tabs, and close or collapse the query editor.
+- In the top right-hand corner, use the menu buttons to create a new query, switch tabs, and close or collapse the query editor.

 ## Columns in the Query table

 There are three columns in the Query table:

-- Field Name
+- Field name
 - Operator
 - Value